Atharva1621/-world-layoffs-sql-analysis/README.md

-A running (rolling) monthly total of layoffs, using a window function over a CTE, to see how the numbers built up over time The top 5 companies by layoffs for each year, using DENSE_RANK so ties are handled properly Files
+A running (rolling) monthly total of layoffs, using a window function over a CTE, to see how the numbers built up over time The top 5 companies by layoffs for each year, using DENSE_RANK so ties are handled properly Files layoffs.csv – the raw dataset
 Data_Clean.sql – cleans and standardizes the raw layoffs table EDA_Layoffs.sql – explores the cleaned data and answers the questions above How to use

-Run Data_Clean.sql first in MySQL Workbench to create and clean the staging table, then run EDA_Layoffs.sql on top of it to reproduce the analysis.
+Import layoffs.csv into MySQL Workbench, then run Data_Clean.sql first to create and clean the staging table, and run EDA_Layoffs.sql on top of it to reproduce the analysis.